import random

 plt.text(points[i,0]+0.01, points[i,1] , s=oe.categories_[0][i])

-While it not always the case, entity embeddings can at times be meaningful instead of just being useful representations.
+While it is not always the case, entity embeddings can at times be meaningful instead of just being useful representations.
 The above figure shows how plotting the learned embeddings help reveal regions which might be similar (e.g. coastal areas, hilly areas etc.).

-Embeddings will gradually improve during training.
+Embeddings improve during training

 Each category is initially assigned a random vector, but they move during training.
 These movements follow some sort of logic, for example in this graph countries in Europe cluster together and countries in Asia cluster together.